Truongphi20/inequaltion/README.md

 So the meaning of the solution process in example 3 is that first find the solutions that satisfy the condition in example 2, $a+b$ is the maxima, and among those solutions, choose the solutions that satisfy the second condition that $a-b$ must be minima.

-Therefore, it is necessary to pay attention to the order of extreme solutions when declaring variables.
+Therefore, it is necessary to pay attention to the order of extrema solutions when declaring variables.
 A different order will lead to different results